lightly-ai/Lightly_LabelStudio_AL/README.md

 However, you need to change the code at a few places for it:
 1. Change the `preselected_tag_name` to "CORAL_45" in the [ActiveLearningAgent](source/4_jungfraujoch_active_learning.py), line 21.
 2. Change the [SamplerConfig](source/4_jungfraujoch_active_learning.py), line 35
-to choose more images and have another tag name.
-E.g. change this line to
+to choose more images and have another tag name, e.g., change this line to
 ```python
 sampler_config = SamplerConfig(method=SamplingMethod.CORAL, n_samples=60, name="CORAL_60")
 ```